RingoKam/unspoken/web/readme.md

         3. Once threshold is met, consider answer is received
     5. Answer received, go to the next question, back to step 2
 3. Display user result

+## TODO
+Refactoring
+*

+Game Design:
+*

+Game Feel:
+* Add animation/transition when new question pop up
+* When user get the correct answer
+  * add some kind of audio feedback
+  * scale up (bounce?) text and change color

+Question
+* Init - load up the quesiton
+* Next -
+*